AlternaCraft/ACLIB/README.md

 ```

 ### How to use
-Well, there are some utils that you could be interested in...

 #### First at all, register your plugin.
 ```JAVA
 PluginBase.INSTANCE.init(<Your plugin instance>);
 ```
 ### Configuration file
 ### Translations
 ### Commands